channgo2203/channgo2203.github.io/_posts/2020-12-30-Xequation.md

 ![Xequation]({{ site.url }}/img/Xequation.png){:height="36%" width="36%"}
 {: refdef}

-The objective of __`Xequation`__ (framework) is to provide:
+The objective of __`Xequation`__ is to provide:

-* Solutions and tool development for verifying the robustness and reliability of Machine Learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack
+* Solutions and tool development for verifying the robustness and reliability from a formal methods perspective for Machine Learning (ML)-based safety-critical applications such as localization, perception, and planning modules in autnomous driving software stack

-* Solutions for integrating autnomous driving software modules such as perception module integration

-* Overall architecture and design solutions for autonomous driving technology such as the software infrastructure and the middleware